Pennsylvania College of Art and Design: Academics

 All first-year students complete a Foundation Year curriculum in drawing, design, and liberal arts before declaring a major.
 Approximately one-third of all coursework is in liberal arts, supporting the professional and studio training.

 Accreditation

 The college is accredited by the Middle States Commission on Higher Education (MSCHE).
 Its accreditation was reaffirmed in 2023.

 Student Life

 In addition to degree programs, PCA&D offers youth classes, pre-college programs, and adult continuing education through its Center for Creative Exploration.
 The annual Senior Show serves as the capstone for graduating students, with campus-wide exhibitions of student work.

 Rankings and Recognition

-According to Niche.com, PCA&D has been ranked among the top colleges for design in the United States.
+According to Niche, PCA&D has been ranked among the top colleges for design in the United States.